 Contract rates – factors affecting supply and demand

 - Economic conditions – what is the state of the overall economy?
-Although the contracting market took a big hit following the credit crunch, successive reports by industry organisations such as APSCo show that the demand for IT contractors remains positive, as many firms prefer to hire temporary workers rather than add new permanent workers to the payroll.
+Although the contracting market took a big hit following the credit crunch almost a decade ago, the demand for IT contractors recovered strongly, and remains positive, as many firms prefer to hire temporary workers rather than add new permanent workers to the payroll.
+As with the UK economy as a whole, the impact of Brexit remains the key unknown.

 - Skillset – obviously, the more sought-after the skills you possess, the higher the average rate.